canonical/loki-k8s-operator/INTEGRATING.md

 Filtering logs in Loki is largely performed on the basis of labels.
-In the Juju ecosystem, Juju topology labels are used to uniquely identify the workload that generates telemetry like logs.
+In the Juju ecosystem, Juju topology labels are used to uniquely identify the workload generating the telemetry (like logs).

-In order to be able to control the labels on the logs pushed this object injects a Pebble layer that runs Promtail in the workload container, injecting Juju topology labels into the logs on the fly.
+In order to be able to control the labels of the logs pushed, this object injects a Pebble layer for running Promtail into the workload container.
+Promtail will then inject Juju topology labels into each log entry on the fly.

 Learn more about this library [on charmhub](https://charmhub.io/loki-k8s/libraries/log_proxy).